 eChecks – or electronic checks – speed up this process.
 An eCheck uses electronic fund transfers (EFTs) to move money between banks via the Automated Clearing House (ACH).

-The check payer’s bank receives the request, verifies that funds are available, and then debits their customer’s account and credits your business account.
+The check payer’s bank receives the notification of the request, verifies that funds are available, and then debits their customer’s account and credits your business account.

 Electronic Check Authorization Information